-Unless you have agreed to pay the return costs, the consumer must do so.
+The consumer must pay the return costs, unless you have agreed to pay them.
 However, this is reliant upon you giving them the information regarding this (information item 'm' above).
 If you have not given this information, you must pay these costs.